Schools of economic thought: Contemporary heterodox economics

-In the late 19th century, a number of heterodox schools contended with the neoclassical school that arose following the marginal revolution.
+In the late 19th century, several heterodox schools contended with the neoclassical school that arose following the marginal revolution.
 Most survive to the present day as self-consciously dissident schools, but with greatly diminished size and influence relative to mainstream economics.
-The most significant are Institutional economics, Marxian economics and the Austrian School.
+The most significant are Institutional economics and the Austrian School.

 The development of Keynesian economics was a substantial challenge to the dominant neoclassical school of economics.
 Keynesian views entered the mainstream as a result of the neoclassical synthesis developed by John Hicks.
-The rise of Keynesianism, and its incorporation into mainstream economics, reduced the appeal of heterodox schools.
+The rise of Keynesianism and its incorporation into mainstream economics reduced the appeal of heterodox schools.
 However, advocates of a more fundamental critique of neoclassical economics formed a school of post-Keynesian economics.

 Heterodox approaches often embody criticisms of perceived "mainstream" approaches.
 For instance: